 Chief justice temporarily pauses end of Title 42 border restrictions

-In a one-page order on Monday, Roberts agreed to place on hold the ruling that declared Title 42 illegal, pending further action from the full court.
+In a one-page order on Monday, Roberts agreed to place on hold a November ruling that declared Title 42 illegal, pending further action from the full court.
 Roberts gave the Biden administration until Tuesday evening to respond.

 A public health law first invoked under former President Donald Trump in early 2020, Title 42 has allowed U.S. border officials to expel hundreds of thousands of migrants, regardless of their intention to apply for asylum, on the grounds that their entry could contribute to the spread of the coronavirus inside the country.